MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### SetLogLevel

 Sets Misty's local and remote logging levels.
-Use this operation to determine which messages the system writes to the local log file and to the remote logging database owned by Misty Robotics.
-The purpose of collecting this data remotely is to service debugging by Misty's engineering and support teams.
+Use this method to determine which log message types the system writes to the local log file and to the remote Misty Robotics logging database.

-Each message in Misty's local log file is labeled as `DBG` (Debug), `INF` (Info), `WRN` (Warn), or `ERR` (Error).
-For a brief description of the information associated with each message type, see the following list:
+Changing the log level applies a filter on the type of message the system writes to a given location.
+Log message types include:

 * **Debug** messages include information the system writes to assist with systems and skill debugging.
 Debug messages can provide details about the WebSocket connections Misty establishes, events she triggers, skills she runs or cancels, and internal services she starts or stops.
 Debug-type messages are flagged in Misty's local log file with the `DBG` label.
 * **Info** messages include system-defined routine application runtime information.
 They can also include details about the commands Misty executes, values from event messages, and information about Misty's network environment (like her current IP address).
 In Misty's local log file, Info-type messages are prefaced with the `INF` label. **Note:** In the current version of Misty's software, the system logs the occurrence of a command and whether it has been successful.
 It does not log such details as the parameters passed into the command, or the data returned in response messages for those commands.
 In earlier software versions, Misty published more details about command usage to her remote logs.
 To avoid logging details about parameters passed into a command or the data in the command's response, make sure you have the [most recent version of Misty's software](../../../misty-ii/robot/system-updates/#release-history) installed.